What Do Insurance Companies Look For To Deny Injury Claims?

 You Don’t Need to Talk to Insurance Companies… Ever

 At the end of the day, you have the right to talk with an insurance company (or not).
 What you have to remember is you have no legal obligation to do so.
 And keep in mind they’re not on your side, no matter how nice and accommodating they seem.

 The good news is you never have to talk to an insurance company if you don’t want to.
-Call a Dallas personal injury attorney instead.
+Call a personal injury attorney in Dallas, TX instead.
 They will advise you what to do, even if they can’t represent you.